seho85/RaspberryPicoKlipperHMI/Readme.md

   * Background LED brightness controllable from klipper
 * 8 Pushbuttons for custom actions in klipper
 * 7 LEDs triggerable from klipper.
+* Single MicroUSB cable for connection to klipper host machine.

 See [General](doc/General.md) for details.